In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-This kind of stroller can be perfect for urbanites and those who occasionally stroll or stroll mostly indoors or on cement or similar flat surfaces.
-These strollers topically have 4 wheels and sometimes have suspension and adjustable handlebars (but not always).
+This kind of stroller can be perfect for urbanites and those who occasionally stroll or mostly stroll indoors or on cement or similar flat surfaces.
+These strollers typically have four wheels and sometimes have suspension and adjustable handlebars (but not always).

 Jogging strollers have a 3-wheel structure with features designed for jogging and uneven surfaces.